Milanpeter-77/Milanpeter-77/README.md

 **Languages:** R

 [**GitHub Repository**](https://github.com/Milanpeter-77/Competition-Morgan-Stanley-Quant-Challange)
-## Do Monetary Policy Decisions Significantly Influence the Hungarian Forint Exchange Rate? :bank:
+## Do monetary policy decisions influence the Hungarian forint exchange rate? :bank:
 ### Spring Semester of 2023 - Research Project
 **Description:** My thesis investigates how monetary policy decisions by the National Bank of Hungary (MNB) influence the exchange rate of the Hungarian forint, especially in the short term.
 Following the end of the MNB’s extensive tightening cycle in 2022, the forint fell sharply, sparking public and media attention.
 This piqued my curiosity, motivating me to explore whether such monetary interventions have a significant effect on the exchange rate.
 My findings reveal that, in the short term, monetary policy decisions do not significantly impact the exchange rate, supporting my hypothesis.
 This conclusion aligns with existing literature, suggesting that factors beyond monetary policy also play a role in influencing the forint’s value.